learn-co-curriculum/dsc-lineq-numpy-codealong/README.md

 where $I$ is the Identity matrix.

 The inverse of a matrix is analogous to taking reciprocal of a number and multiplying by itself to get a 1, e.g. $5 * 5^{-1} = 1$.
-Let's see how to get inverse of a matrix in numpy. `numpy.linalg.inv(a)` takes in a matrix a and calculates its inverse as shown below.
+Let's see how to get inverse of a matrix in Numpy. `numpy.linalg.inv(a)` takes in a matrix a and calculates its inverse as shown below.

 ```python
 A = np.array([[4,2,1],[4,8,3],[1,1,0]])